 Thousands of years ago, Confucius introduced the concept of jen.
 According to him, a person of jen “brings the good things of others to completion and does not bring the bad things of others to completion.”
 In other words, jen represents our ability to make the world a better place…but also a worse one.

-In this lesson students explore the concept of the jen ratio — the ratio of positive to negative observations in our daily lives — and use it to discuss how the what we see influences the way we experience the world.
+In this lesson students explore the concept of the jen ratio — the ratio of positive to negative observations in our daily lives — and use it to discuss how what we see influences the way we experience the world.

 REAL WORLD TAKEAWAYS